Apsara: In arts

 Many Indian apsaras were identified with names and were central in myths.
 However, since they were not attributed specific physical features or attributes, artistic depictions do not individualize them.

+Gandhara

+In Gandhāran art they are originally portrayed as winged beings placing garlands at a stupa, the original symbolic depiction of the Buddha before more anthropomorphic imagery was developed.
+Then later once this had occurred, they are depicted crowning the Buddha in a similar manner to Nike crowning the gods of Ancient Greece, and it is speculated that the imagery of Nike was the main influence on the development of Apsara imagery.
+This in turn was adapted, adjusted and developed into the Feitian dancing-girl imagery found in Chinese Buddhism detailed below.

 Natya Shastra

 Natya Shastra, the principal work of dramatic theory for Sanskrit drama, lists the following apsaras: Manjukesi, Sukesi, Misrakesi, Sulochana, Saudamini, Devadatta, Devasena, Manorama, Sudati, Sundari, Vigagdha, Vividha, Budha, Sumala, Santati, Sunanda, Sumukhi, Magadhi, Arjuni, Sarala, Kerala, Dhrti, Nanda, Supuskala, Supuspamala and Kalabha.